The objectives of Queen's staffing policies and procedures for general staff positions are to:

 Where the job has been determined to have high physical demands, a medical examination may be warranted as a condition of employment for the successful candidate.
 Physicals related to job duties are arranged by Human Resources at the expense of the hiring department.
 The information obtained during the medical examination is done in accordance with the Freedom of Information and Protection of Privacy Act and the Human Rights Code.

-If two or more candidates are assessed to have relatively equal qualifications, skills, and references, and one of the candidates is a member of a designated group as previously identified, serious consideration will be given to that candidate.
+If two or more candidates are assessed to have relatively equal qualifications, skills, and references, and one of the candidates is a member of an equity-seeking group as previously identified, serious consideration will be given to that candidate.
 Any exception will require discussion with Human Resources and the appropriate dean or vice-principal.

-In order to signify the successful candidate's acceptance of the offer, he/she is requested to sign a copy and return it to the Human Resources Department for inclusion in his/her personnel file.
+In order to signify acceptance of the offer, the successful candidate is requested to sign a copy and return it to the Human Resources Department for inclusion in their file.

 If the successful candidate is already employed at the University, Human Resources will facilitate a mutually agreeable date on which the successful candidate will leave the present position and report to the new position, usually in another department.
 Normally, the transition period will be two weeks, but this may vary depending on the needs of the two departments.
 If the successful applicant is not employed at the University, Human Resources will confirm a suitable starting date with the new employee and the department.
 The name of the successful candidate is published in For the Record.

 Human Resources maintains the competition file for several years as required by law and therefore requires the resumes, and records of the interview process returned at the completion of the hiring process.
-As a requirement of the Federal Contractor's Programme, the department is also required to provide Human Resources with written feedback on all candidates.
+The department is also required to provide Human Resources with written feedback on all candidates.
 In particular, specific job-related information stating which qualifications were lacking in each applicant is required.
 This documentation will also be maintained in confidence in Human Resources.
 However, if an unsuccessful candidate wishes direct feedback, Human Resources staff may provide some feedback to the candidate by making reference to the department's comments.

 The accountability for all departmental personnel issues lies with the department head/director.
 However, it is generally understood that principal investigators, as supervisors, have the delegated responsibility for hiring decisions (as well as other employment related decisions) for research, grant and contract employees.